antleaf/rioxx/webroot/content/profiles/v3-0-final/dc_subject.md

 metadata_profile: v3-0-final
 ---

-`dc:subject` is used to describe the subject of *the resource*.
+`dc:subject` is used to describe the subject of *the primary resource*.
 It is **RECOMMENDED** that a URI be used for the value, however a literal value that identifies the subject may be provided instead.
 Both should preferably refer to a subject in a controlled vocabulary.